Universe Expansion from Red-Shift

 The Farthest Viewable Galaxy

 This surprisingly bright infant galaxy, named GN-z11, is seen as it was 13.4 billion years in the past.
+In other words, it’s the oldest, most distant galaxy in the observable universe.

 Astronomers also use the NASA Spitzer Space Telescope to greatly improve the cosmic distance ladder used to measure the expansion rate of the universe, its size and age.